orbs-network/boyarin/README.md

       "ExecutablePath": "/opt/orbs/service", // default (optional)
-      "AllowAccessToSigner": false, // should be able communicate with the signer service, default false (optional) "AllowAccessToServices": true, // should be able to communicate with other services, default true (optional)
+      "AllowAccessToSigner": false, // should be able communicate with the signer service, default false (optional) "AllowAccessToServices": true, // should be able to communicate with other services, default true (optional) "MountNodeLogs": false, // mounts all service and vchain logs inside the container, default false (optional)

       "DockerConfig": {
         "Image": "orbsnetwork/service-name",